ebook special offer

+It should come as no surprise that cyberbullying victims in the digital world are becoming an ever-growing issue.
 With almost unfiltered access to the internet and social media, our children are exposed to an increasingly long list of problems that range from belittling to harassment and even stalking.

 Whether it's on Facebook, in a video game or even in private chats between friends and strangers, there's a whole world of potential safety concerns that parents should be worried about.

 Thankfully, there are measures in place to help mitigate cyberbullying.
-For instance, users are free to block users from messaging them and they can even report suspicious or inflammatory behaviour to support services in an attempt to have cyberbullies banned from the service.
+For instance, users are free to block users from messaging them and they can even report suspicious or inflammatory behavior to support services in an attempt to have cyberbullies banned from the service.

-While you won't always catch every instance of cyberbullying, it does help to keep an eye on their interactions to try and gauge what's happening.
+Unfortunately, few kids know of these methods and it’s important to help guide them through the internet and teach them how to avoid cyberbullies.
+That’s why it’s important to monitor your child’s social media so you can get an idea of what’s happening.
+While you won’t always catch every instance of cyberbullying, it does help to keep an eye on their interactions to try and gauge what’s happening.

 In this article, we're going to talk about 10 different reasons why you should monitor a cyberbullied victim's social media.